Entries Tagged as 'high on highlighter'

 I live in an apartment complex where most people know each other and are generally on good terms,” says Jin in California…or so he thought.
 As it turns out, there’s a pool of bold-underlined-all-caps-highlighted frustration simmering (oh-so-hilariously) just below the surface.

-related: be more private with yourself
+related: Be more private with yourself

 Tags: bold underlined italics · California · CAPS LOCK · double-entendre alert · high on highlighter · holiday spirit · mistaken identity · most popular notes of 2010 · neighbors · non-apology apology · not-so-veiled threats · Oops? · rebuttals · sad face · sex sex sex